List of Bakugan Battle Brawlers characters: Shun Kazami

-In New Vestroia, Shun came to New Vestroia completely by accident, and explained why Dan could not contact him in episode 1; he was up alone in the mountains working on his ninja skills, when a warp hole appeared and he was sucked into New Vestroia.
+In New Vestroia, Shun came to New Vestroia completely by accident, and explained why Dan could not contact him in episode 1; he was up alone in the mountains working on his ninja skills when a warp hole appeared and he was sucked into New Vestroia.
 He is 15 years old in New Vestroia.
 He made a cameo appearance in episode 4 when Marucho battled Mylene, but his face was not revealed as his hood covered it completely and was offered a place in the Vexos.
 After hearing that Skyress was taken captive, he rushed towards one of the cities to save her, but on the way, teamed up with Dan after rescuing him from Spectra and Gus.
 After being separated from Skyress, he teams up with Ventus Ingram, who he grabbed just before a beam pulled him into the ship.
 In the beginning, he does not get along with Ace very well, who refers to him as a "ninja-wannabe", but he is deeply admired by Baron who, in episode 7, even tries to imitate some of Shun's ninja moves but fails.
 He is taken hostage in episode 15, after being defeated by Shadow.
 Mira and Spectra later free him in episode 20, though he is unaware of this.
 He is reunited with Storm Skyress in episode 26 but she stays in New Vestroia, claiming that she was in his past and that Ingram is officially his new partner now.
-In episode 26, he goes back to Earth with Marucho, Dan, Drago, the other brawler's Bakugan, except for Storm Skyress.
-Shun returns to New Vestroia a few episodes after the beginning of the second series, and has a run-in with Lync Volan of the Vexos.
+In episode 26, he goes back to Earth with Marucho, Dan, Drago, and the other brawler's Bakugan, except for Storm Skyress.
+Shun returns to New Vestroia a few episodes after the beginning of the second series and has a run-in with Lync Volan of the Vexos.
 Storm Skyress comes to his rescue, and after Lync is defeated by Shun and Ingram, Skyress bids Shun her final farewell.
-Shun is still the strong silent type and highly skilled with Bakugan, and is willing to help his friends whenever they need it.
+Shun is still the strong silent type and highly skilled with Bakugan and is willing to help his friends whenever they need it.
 He helps Dan defeat the Alternative in the final episode of New Vestroia.
-Not much has changed for how he acts or looks, except for the fact that he has cut off his ponytail to neck length.
+Not much has changed in how he acts or looks, except for the fact that he has cut off his ponytail to neck length.
 His Trap Bakugan is Ventus Hylash and his current Guardian Bakugan is Ventus Master Ingram.